ananltt/XAI-EEG/README.md

 ## Project structure

+**NOTE:**
+if line 12 of main.py is not commented, all the standard output will be saved in the text file 'output/output.txt' and not shown with the standard visualization.

 All the source code is reported in 'source' folder.

 As first step, it is necessary to execute dataloading.m script: it needs to find the dataset download in 'dataset' folder, and it extracts the data, and the correspondent labels in 'dataset/EEG' folder.
 To modify the path to the folder, it is necessary to change it at line 9 of the cited file.